Skip to content

 Can you repair a custom or aftermarket diamond watch?

 Yes, we repair both factory-set and custom aftermarket diamond watches.
 If your watch was customised by another jeweller and now needs repair, we can assess the quality of the original work and make necessary repairs.
-We often see custom watches where the setting wasn't done properly – loose stones, uneven spacing, or poor finishing.
-Our expert setters can correct these issues and secure your diamonds properly.

 Can you replace coloured gemstones on my watch, not just diamonds?